 There are numerous science festivals in the UK that occur throughout the year.
 These are a perfect opportunity to talk to and engage with large numbers of people in a very short period of time.

-It needn't be on a large scale, and could just involve a handful of exhibitors.
+The event need not be on a large scale and could just involve a handful of exhibitors.

 Local schools, professional biology related organisations, STEM ambassadors, natural history societies / community groups might all be suitable exhibitors.